tylerthehaas/kentcdodds.com/content/blog/automating-your-styleguide/index.md

 the highest level of productivity possible there are only two ways to do this.

 1. Increase team members learning rate
-2. decrease the needed to learn to be productive
+2. decrease the amount needed to learn to be productive

 It turns out increasing learning rate is incredibly difficult to do.
 So the question becomes how can we decrease the amount a developer needs to learn to be